Beaumont Hospital extends deadline for opt-outs to genomics research

 The research is being run in conjunction with State-backed company Genomics Medicine Ireland (GMI), which is owned by a subsidiary of a multinational genomics data company.
 GMI is aiming to gather the genomic information of hundreds of thousands of Irish people.

-A spokesman for Beaumont Hospital confirmed it would extend the deadline for three months, to September 14th.
+A spokesman for the hospital confirmed it would extend the deadline for three months, to September 14th.

 The HRCDC had highlighted concerns about the potential for project data to be shared with “unknown international third parties”.
 It found the “involvement of a for-profit organisation processing personal data introduces a higher risk that data subjects may have a deeper concern for their privacy rights”.